Theoretical Properties of Entropy in a Strong Coupling Region: Entanglement Entropy in Quantum Gravity Theory

 \section{Entanglement Entropy in Quantum Gravity Theory}

-We discuss the entanglement entropy in quantum gravity.
-Because quantum gravity has some expected properties, but it is still hard to understand from the first principle.
-Thus, we first use two dimensional Einstein-Hilbert action, which is reviewed in Appendix. \ref{appb}, to compute the entanglement entropy.
-This theory is topological theory and conformal field theory, and it also appears in string theory to give different topology of moduli space.
-Hence, two dimensional Einstein-Hilbert theory is a suitable model to know theoretical properties of quantum gravity in different coupling regions.
-We also assume area law is a necessary condition for the entanglement entropy, then we argue that translational invariance is needed.
+We discuss entanglement entropy in quantum gravity theory.
+Although quantum gravity theory has some expected properties, it is still hard to understand from the first principle.
+Thus, we first use the two dimensional Einstein-Hilbert action to compute the entanglement entropy.
+This theory is topological quantum theory and a conformal field theory, and it also appears in string theory to give different topology of a moduli space.
+Hence, the two dimensional Einstein-Hilbert theory is a suitable model to know theoretical properties of quantum gravity theory in different coupling regions.
+We assume that area law for the entanglement entropy, then we argue that the translational invariance is needed in a physical system.